the-events-calendar/advanced-post-manager/readme.txt

 = [3.11] =

-* Security - Added escaping to a number of previously un-escaped values
-* Feature - Added translations
+* Feature - Completed compatibility work with Events Calendar PRO
-* Bug - Fixed issue where markup was displaying When rendering APM active columns for comments
-* Bug - Resolved bug that caused comment bubbles in List Tables to visually break
+* Bug - Prevent wp.template JS error from being thrown by setting wp-util as a dependency when enqueuing

 = [3.10] 2015-06-09 =